Get insider access

 Beats vs Sony

 Sony makes a wider variety of headphones than Beats, including gaming headsets.
 Their headphones are more likely to have very strong noise cancelling, especially over-ear models, and many have companion apps that include sound customization features.
 That said, Apple users might prefer Beats' iOS-specific features.
 Beats headphones are consistently well-built, while some Sony models can have a plasticky, cheaper-feeling build.
-Still, if you're looking for more options, check out our recommendations for the best Sony headphones.
+If you're looking for more options, check out our recommendations for the best Sony headphones.

 Overall, Beats make sleek and modern-looking headphones that feel like fashion accessories.
 Although older models have a mediocre-at-best sound quality, more recent releases have a balanced sound that doesn't completely sacrifice bass.
-However, their headphones are expensive for what they offer, especially since the more feature-packed models aren't on par with their competitors.
+However, their headphones are expensive for what they offer, especially since the more feature-packed models aren't on par with those of their competitors.

 Lineup